Trujillo, a Gem on a Hilltop

 How to get there: From Plasencia, take the EX-208 motorway through the Monfrague National Park.
 Not considering stops you may want to make, it takes about 1½ hour to reach Trujillo.

+Trujillo is a gem of a village perched on a hilltop.
+It is easily one of the most attractive villages in Extremadura.
+The pretty and well-proportioned Plaza Major (main square) has a large statue of Francisco Pizarro, a native of Trujillo, who was one of the most (in)famous conquistadores and considered to be the founder of the city of Lima in Peru.
 The large Iglesia de Santa María, also on the Plaza Major and pictured below on the left, is worth a visit to see the beautiful painted wood panels on the altar.
 Climb the smaller of the two church towers to enjoy a wonderful view of the village.
 Then, walk the charming little streets behind the Plaza Major to arrive at the Castillo (fortifications) at the highest point in the village (pictured below on the right) with a wide panoramic view of the valley.

 Where to stay and dine

 The Parador de Trujillo is housed in a former convent (a recurring theme for paradores) with a gorgeous courtyard, and situated on a hill, overlooking a real monastery (the nuns sell honey).
 Get a room on the front side so you overlook the monastery and the valley.
 The hotel has a lot of charm, but the large dining room lacked some character, as did the food.
-However, from the parador to the Plaza Major is a pleasant 5-minute walk, and that is where you will find some good restaurants, in particular Mesón la Troya (traditional cuisine) and Bizcocho Plaza (more refined cuisine).
+However, from the parador to the Plaza Major is a pleasant 5-minute walk, and that is where you will find some good restaurants, in particular Mesón la Troya (traditional cuisine) and

-Next stop on your itinerary: Caceres
+(more refined cuisine).
+Next stop on your itinerary:

 Return from Trujillo to Plasencia

-Copyright 2008-2011.
-Clear and Concise Technical Writing, Inc.
+THIS SITE IS IN DEVELOPMENTCopyright 2008-2011.
+Clear and Concise Technical Writing, Inc. All rights reserved.